vladbv/daily-coding-problem/README.md

 Given an integer n and a list of integers l, write a function that randomly generates a number from 0 to n-1 that isn't in l (uniform).

+<h2>Problem 76</h2>
+This problem was asked by Facebook.

+Given a function f, and N return a debounced f of N milliseconds.

+That is, as long as the debounced f continues to be invoked, f itself will not be called for N milliseconds.